rlemon/Notifier.js/README.md

 In the future I will give you a split up version, with seperate CSS and JavaScript files as well as the source Images.

+I have a [Demo](http://jsfiddle.net/rlemon/EVWxr/1/) setup @ jsFiddle.net for you to play with.

 Please report any bugs or features you would like added.